pints-git/Smart_Incident_Summarizer/README.md

 1. **ServiceNow Business Rule**: Triggers an Ansible Tower job on high-priority incidents.
 2. **Ansible Tower Job**: Runs a Python script to process the incident.
 3. **Python Script**: Fetches work notes from ServiceNow, generates a summary using OpenAI, and updates the incident summary.

+## Running the Playbook
+1. **Whenever the business rule is triggered in ServiceNow, it will make a POST request to the Ansible Tower webhook, launching the job that runs the playbook.
+The playbook, in turn, runs the Python script to update the incident summary.